How do birds fly? A hands-on demonstration Teach article

 The dissection can be extended to any other parts of the chicken, depending on the completeness of the bird.
 For example:

+- Remove the pectoralis and supracoracoideus muscles and weigh them individually.
+The ratio of their masses, which is about 5:1 for most birds (Biewener, 2011), gives an estimate of the relative forces required to move the wing downwards and upwards.
+The pectoralis of one of our specimens weighed 200 g, and the supracoracoideus 45 g, giving a ratio of 4.44:1.
 We would expect the ratio to reflect the flight habits of the respective species, with atypical birds that generate considerable lift on the upstroke – such as hummingbirds– having smaller ratios; and faster flying migratory birds that use aerodynamic forces to aid the upstroke – such as waterfowl – to have higher ratios.

 Point out that there is a continuous seal around the supracoracoideus – it is in a cavity enclosed entirely by the pectoralis and sternum.
 Usually, antagonistic muscles are located on opposite sides of the joint that they act upon.
 The arrangement of both muscles being on the same side in birds, with one muscle wrapped around and fully enclosing its antagonist, is unusual.
 It would be interesting to discover whether this morphology exists elsewhere in the animal kingdom.